Rule 3745-31-22 | Nonattainment provisions - conditions for approval.

 The LAER is required only for those major nonattainment air pollutants for which the increased allowable emissions exceed the significant emission rates, although the director may choose to require LAER for air pollutants that do not exceed these values.

-The new emission limitations for the new stationary source as well as any existing stationary sources affected must be federally enforceable.
+The new emission limitations for the new stationary source as well as any existing stationary sources affected shall be federally enforceable.

 (2) Compliance certification.